xiyuzhai-husky-lang/husky/README.md

 ## Introduction

 Husky is **a programming language designed for many difficult tasks which haven't yet been seen as programmable at all**.
 For example, we aims towards using Husky for writing a strongly explainable and efficient classifier for image recognition tasks at any scale.
-Husky doesn't need to brand itself as being able to replace previous languages in certain domains of traditional software engineering, although it surely can.
+Husky can actually do well in traditional programming domains, but our primary focus will be to extend the boundary of programming in the following years.

 The primary focus is the language frontend design.
 In a long time, Husky will rely on Rust/Zig/C/Cpp for compilation so that we don't need to spend too much time in dealing with IRGen.